 Having experienced the benefits of the Daisy solution, Thomas Cook Airlines is considering extending the current tariff to the European branches of the company – and it is hoped that, by the

-end of 2016, all aircraft within the Group will be operating with Daisy’s mobile data solution.
+end of the year, all aircraft within the Group will be operating with Daisy’s mobile data solution.